pedroknup/ts-boilerplate/README.md

 Note: This boilerplate is still under construction.
 Some functionalities might be not finished or polished.

-A complete NodeJS + TypeScript boilerplate made with React + Redux + Swagger Model generator + SCSS + Material UI (client) and ExpressJS + TypeORM + Swagger Documentation generator + JWT authentication and role based authorization.
+A complete NodeJS + TypeScript boilerplate made with React + Redux + Swagger Model generator + SCSS + Material UI (client) and ExpressJS + TypeORM + Swagger Documentation generator + JWT authentication and role based authorization (web service).
 It's configured to work as containers as well (docker-compose).
 I've configured Swagger to automatically create a documentation for the API and, with that, automatically generate API classes on the client side.
 In that way, to make API calls on the client, we just need to call the API generated class' methods!
 Very cool, right?

 ## Web Service

 This RESTful Web Service makes use of TypeORM to automatically generate models based on our database.
 In that way, we can deal with our stored data as objects, ideal for a typed environment (TypeScript).
-All (or almost all) endpoints are previously validated and authenticated via a middleware.
+Every (or almost) endpoints are previously validated and authenticated via a middleware.
 So if the request doesn't have a valid token (JWT), it will return a 401/403 code right away.
 If the token is valid, the controller will receive the authenticated user and, at that point, it's guaranteed the user is properly authenticated.

 *What is a JWT and why we use it to make stateless authentications* [*5 Easy Steps to Understanding JSON Web Tokens (JWT)*